BICENTENNIAL TRIBUTE

 The abbot is silent

-HW: He speaks!
-Thank you for being candid, and God bless you, dear Lord Byron (attempts to lift hood - raises up mask, attempts to kiss B's hand) - I find you quite uninteresting - not to say a disappointment
+HW: Oh, he speaks!
+Thank you - at a minimum - for being candid, and God bless you, dear Lord Byron (attempts to kiss B's hand and is swatted away) Indeed!!
+Wellington and Hertford shall hear of this!! (sneers) - in truth, I find you quite uninteresting, not to say un déceptionione, as we say in Swiss

-B(mumbles): Ah!
-Amuse toi, bien, lass! - (gives HW a smacker, which sends her off in a stagger)
+(A mumble): Ah! lass! - (gives HW a fine smacker, which sends her off in a stagger)

 The door crashes off its hinges - a stout Augustinian monk enters

-F: You didn't tell me I'd have to kiss Miss Harriette, my lord - what if my Sally hears?
+F: My Lord - you didn't tell me I'd have to kiss Miss Harriette behind the ears - my Sally will divorce me on the spot if she hears!

-B: Pfft - my head!
-I believe it was given me to ache with
+B: Ow - my head!
+I believe it was given me to ache with (rubs temples) - oons! - betwixt the Ton, the Cyprians, that psychotic little volcano - when shall I ever be free?!

 v